patrickab/Agents-in-a-box/README.md

 ### 2. Kernel-Level Isolation (gVisor)
 Standard containers share the host kernel, leaving a surface for syscall exploits.
 This project integrates **gVisor (runsc)** to virtualize the system call interface.
-*   **Interception of System Calls:** gVisor intercepts application system calls and handles them in a distinct, user-space kernel.
+*   **Interception of System Calls:** gVisor handles application systemcalls in a distinct, user-space kernel.
+Any system call with system-level privileges is automatically rejected.
 *   **Attack Surface Reduction:** This creates a robust boundary between the untrusted application and the actual host kernel, preventing deep-system kernel exploits.

 ### 3. Network Perimeter Control